klaidliadon/umbrella-content/en/incident-response/kidnapping/expert/s_carry-out-plan.md

 ## Avoid paying ransom

-*	Paying ransom or making a concession may endanger more colleagues by encouraging further kidnaps.
+*	Paying ransom or making a concession may endanger more colleagues by encouraging further kidnaps;
 *	Have a public policy of no ransom.

 (Learn more about this in [kidnapping beginner](umbrella://incident-response/kidnapping/beginner).)